 Only a well-planned and finely crafted website would be able to achieve this objective.
 And when it comes to website quality, while having interesting content is also crucial, it is not enough by itself.
 After all, if the user finds it difficult to navigate through the website or has a hard time looking for the information he needs, he won’t even have time to appreciate the contents before leaving the site.

-In several studies conducted over the years, the importance of a good website design has been proven over and over again.
+In various studies conducted over the years, the importance of good web design has been proven over and over again.
 For example, an average site visitor only takes around 0.05 seconds to form an impression and decide whether to explore further or click the exit button.
 And almost 90% of users most probably will not return to the site after a negative experience.

 Aside from this, the company’s reputation will also be affected because as much as 75% of users associate business credibility with website’s design.
 Thus, there must be equal attention and effort poured on the planning of the design as there is on its content.